shaynarang/lp_test/README.md

 This application handles uploading and parsing of files in the following proprietary format.
 It accounts for additional spaces and new lines.
 It has been deployed to Heroku at http://lonelyplanettest.herokuapp.com/.

-[section name 1]
+"[section name 1]
 key: value
 key2 : value

 [section name 2]
-key3: value that is too long for one line, so we wrap onto a second line and continue by using any whitespace character in the first column.
+key3: value that is too long for one line, so we wrap onto a second line and continue by using any whitespace character in the first column."

 ## Purpose: